keyestudio/KS5002-Keyestudio-Beetlebot-3-in-1-Robot-for-STEM-Education/docs/Arduino_C Tutorial/Arduino_C_Tutorial.md

 1\.
 In Library Manager, search for the desired library by name or browse different categories.

 **⚠️ATTENTION:** Prompts are written in projects that require libraries.
-For example, “Herein, Adafruit_GFX library is included.
+For example, “Herein, Adafruit_NeoPixel library is included.
 Please install it in Library Manager.”

 ![Img](./media/img-20240927085306.png)